18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-2-secure-approvals.md

 ## Brief overview of securing approvals

 **TL;DR:** Before your trip can be approved and ticketed by the TTS Travel Team, you must ensure your travel plans have been pre-approved via [a sufficiently descriptive email]()* by [an authorizing official]().
 Forward this email to tts-travelauths@gsa.gov.
-You can then go ahead and [stamp and submit for Travel Team approval].
+You can then go ahead and [stamp and submit for Travel Team approval](/#submit-for-travel-team-approval).

 **Note:** [Emails approvals are not needed for most training and event related-travel, including large team IRLs](/#travel-to-a-training-conference-event-or-large-team-irl).
+[International travel follows a different process entirely](/#international-travel).
 Skip ahead to [submitting for travel team approval](/#submit-for-travel-team-approval).

 ## How to secure authorizing official approval

-You must formally request your authorizing official's approval via email.* [Who is my authorizing official]()
+You must formally request your authorizing official's approval via email.*    [Who is my authorizing official](/#who-is-my-authorizing-official-and-what-is-my-budget)

 *Note that in many cases, your engagement manager or team lead may request approval on behalf of the group-- reach out to them before emailing your authorizing official.

-The body of the email must include the following: [See an individual template here]() [and a group template here]()
+The body of the email must include the following:     [See an individual template here](/#individual-travel) [and a group template here](/#group-travel)

-* Names of individuals traveling [What if this changes?]()
+* Names of individuals traveling    [What if this changes?](/#what-if-who-is-traveling-changes)
-* Start and end dates of travel [What if I am extending travel for personal reasons?]()
+* Start and end dates of travel    [What if I am extending travel for personal reasons?](/#what-if-I-am-extending-travel-for-personal-reasons)
 * A brief description of work to be done on the trip
-* Identified budget that will be paying for the trip [How do I identify my budget?]()
+* Identified budget that will be paying for the trip    [How do I identify my budget?](/#who-is-my-authorizing-official-and-what-is-my-budget)
-* Origin and destinations for each individual [What if I am traveling to or returning from a location other than my home location?]
+* Origin and destinations for each individual    [What if I am traveling to or returning from a location other than my home location?](/#What-if-I-am-traveling-to-or-returning-from-a-location-other-than-my-home-location)
-* Estimated expenses for each individual [How should I estimate my expenses?]()
+* Estimated expenses for each individual    [How should I estimate my expenses?](/#How-should-I-estimate-my-expenses)

 #### Who is my authorizing official and what is my budget?